Will my insurance cover therapeutic massage sessions?

 Do I have to remove all my clothing for a massage?

-Your comfort during the session is very important.
-A covering such as a sheet or towel will be used to cover you and only the area being worked on will be uncovered or “draped”.
+Undress to your own level of comfort.
+A sheet or towel will be used to cover you, and only the area being worked on will be uncovered or “draped”.
 If you are not comfortable with removing clothing such as underwear, that is perfectly acceptable.
 Some massage and bodywork techniques can also be performed directly through clothing.
 For massage of just a specific treatment area, only access to that area may be required (i.e. calf muscles).
 If you are new to massage and have any concerns, contact the therapist for further information.

 Does deep tissue massage just mean the therapist pushes harder on my muscles – and does it have to hurt?

 Deep tissue massage does not necessarily mean that the therapist is applying more force to your muscles.
 Andrea skillfully uses just the right amount of pressure by sensing feedback from the tissue.
 Too much force applied too quickly can cause reflexive muscle tightening that is counter-productive.
 (Conversely, too little pressure might not have sufficient therapeutic result.)
 During deep tissue massage, the client typically experiences “the good hurt” – not outright pain.
 Andrea’s extensive anatomy and physiology knowledge is key in her identification and localized treatment of superficial to deep structures such as tendons, ligaments, and fascia.